 “In the most blessed sacrament of the Eucharist ‘the body and blood, together with the soul and divinity, of our Lord Jesus Christ and, therefore, the whole Christ is truly, really, and substantially contained.’
 ‘This presence is called 'real' - by which is not intended to exclude the other types of presence as if they could not be 'real' too, but because it is presence in the fullest sense: that is to say, it is a substantial presence by which Christ, God and man, makes himself wholly and entirely present." –Catechism of the Catholic Church 1374

-For more information on how to enter the special children sacramental program for first Holy Communion, please contact the parish school or the parish Religious Education Office.
+For more information on how to enter the sacramental program for First Holy Communion, please contact the parish school or the parish Religious Education Office.

 1. Baptismal Form (First Communion)